 The ECCC’s first trial, Case 001, against Kaing Guk Eav, alias Duch ended in victory, finding the former Chairman of the Khmer Rouge S-21 Security Center in Phnom Penh guilty of crimes against humanity and war crimes committed at the infamous prison in Phnon Penh.
 Duch is currently serving a life sentence in Kandal prison in Cambodia.
 As part of the Court’s reparations to victims, a collection of Duch’s statements of apology and acknowledgment of responsibility have been compiled and are available to view here.

-Four additional former Khmer Rouge officials have been charged for their alleged role in committing mass atrocities during the Khmer Rouge regime in three separate cases known as Case 003, Case 004, and Case 004/1.
-The decision on whether the trials will move forward is pending.
+Four additional Khmer Rouge officials have been charged for their alleged role in committing mass atrocities during the Khmer Rouge regime in four separate cases known as Case 003, Case 004, Case 004/1, and Case 004/2.
+The decision on whether these trials will move forward is pending.